 Mix together and apply.
 Leave for a couple of hours before rinsing.

-I’m wasn’t an aloe fan until I turned 18 and got my first sunburn.
-Since then I’ve been loving on her hard.
-Aloe Vera is such a versatile item you need it in your cupboard even if you don’t intend on using it for this recipe.
+I’ve never been a huge fan of the smell of Aloe, but I appreciate everything aloe is equipped to do for the skin.
+Aloe is such a versatile item that you need it in your cupboard even if you don’t intend on using it for this recipe.

 Who Is Aloe Best For?